 You may indicate your election on your account application.
 Any changes may be submitted in writing or via telephone, in some instances, to the Transfer Agent (either directly or through your Intermediary) at any time before the record date for a particular distribution.
 If you do not indicate any choice, your distributions will be reinvested automatically in the Fund.
-Distributions from net capital gains, if any, are normally declared and paid annually for the Fund.
-Distributions from net investment income, if any, are normally declared and paid annually for the International Equity ESG Fund and semi-annually for the International Equity Income Fund.
-In addition the Fund may occasionally make a distribution at a time when it is not normally made.
-If cash distributions are elected with respect to the Fund's annual distributions from net investment income, then cash distributions must also be elected with respect to the net short-term capital gains component, if any, of the Fund's annual distributions.
+Distributions from net investment income and net capital gains, if any, are normally declared and paid annually for each Fund.
+In addition a Fund may occasionally make a distribution at a time when it is not normally made.
+If cash distributions are elected with respect to the Fund's distributions from net investment income, then cash distributions must also be elected with respect to the net short-term capital gains component, if any, of the Fund's distributions.